-- 1. Minimal Passing Grade: In the College of Pharmacy PharmD program, a C- is the minimal passing grade for A-F courses.
-For Pass / Fail courses, an S is the passing grade. - For Pass / Fail Courses: U is considered to be a non-passing grade equivalent to an F for this policy (U grades are not eligible for remediation except in situations as outlined in this policy). - 3.
+1. Minimal Passing Grade: In the College of Pharmacy PharmD program, a C- is the minimal passing grade for A-F courses.
+For Pass / Fail courses, an S is the passing grade.

+- 2. For Pass / Fail Courses: U is considered to be a non-passing grade equivalent to an F for this policy (U grades are not eligible for remediation except in situations as outlined in this policy). - 3.
 Grading Scheme: Grading schema for courses other than pass / fail must include the following options: - a.
 A, A-, B+, B, B-, C+, C, C-, D, F - b.
 Individual courses determine what numerical values correspond to letter grades within the plus/minus grading scheme.
-Numerical ranges must be reasonably designed so that students have the opportunity to earn the grade corresponding to their performance based on the letter grade definitions below.

-- c.
-Letter Grade Definitions - A = Superior academic achievement and/or professional skill remediation in required courses, with the exception of APPEs) F = Unacceptable academic achievement and/or professional skill
+Numerical ranges must be reasonably designed so that students have the opportunity to earn the grade corresponding to their performance based on the letter grade definitions below. - c.
+Letter Grade Definitions - A = Superior academic achievement and/or professional skill - B = Exceeds expectations for academic achievement and/or professional skills - C = Acceptable academic achievement and/or professional skill - D = Unacceptable academic achievement and/or professional skill unless deficiencies addressed satisfactorily (D grades are eligible for remediation in required courses, with the exception of APPEs) - F = Unacceptable academic achievement and/or professional skill - 4.
+Remediation: A process to correct an academic deficiency.
+Types of remediation within the College of Pharmacy prioritize competence and include concurrent remediation and post-course remediation.
+The specific type of remediation available for individual courses will be addressed in the course syllabus. - a.
+Concurrent remediation: A remediation process that occurs during and/or immediately following a course to address below satisfactory performance that may impact overall course success. - b.
+Post-course remediation: A remediation process that occurs after completion of a course following unsatisfactory overall performance that results in a grade of a D or a remediation-eligible U grade as described in this policy.